noelwilson-brit/fastapi-starter-template/README.md

 ##  Description

 This is a basic python api setup using the FastAPI framework.
-It is deployable to the cloud out of the box without much configuration or changes needed (if any at all).

 ###  Directory Structure
 ```